 Dry fasting means you restrict food AND liquid during your fasting periods.
 Yep, that’s right — no water, no tea, no black coffee, and no food.

 • “Is dry fasting safe?” remains a question to be answered.
-It can lead to dehydration and nutrient deficiencies.
+It can lead to dehydration and nutrient deficiencies, and we don’t recommend trying it without medical supervision.

 • You can lose weight with dry fasting but likely won’t sustain that weight loss once you return to your previous lifestyle.